openhab/website/blog/2024-12-15-openhab-4-3-release.md

 Having openHAB 4.3 as a solid foundation, we will now focus development on openHAB 5, for which we have already started to collect ideas.
 Make sure to read the outlook towards openHAB 5, it contains some important news!

-With that being said, let's checkout some statistics highlighting the activity of our community and dive into the highlights of the openHAB 4.3 release!
+That being said, let's check out some statistics praising the activity of our community and dive into the highlights of the openHAB 4.3 release.

 # Activity